ArturStarling/QR-Organizer/README.md

 Note: the command *buildozer init* crates a .spec file with the configurantions of your app. if you are having problem with *buildozer android debug deploy run* you may want to use the configuration in the .spec we provided.

+# Test on you computer
+To execute the code on your computer you will need to follow the same steps in the previous section until installing the libraries, but buildozer library is not mandatory.

+Then execute main.py, wich is inside testi:

+	pyhton3 main.py

 # Test it on your android device:
 1. Download the apk on your android device
 2. Create and print QR codes with numeration, for example 1 to 10.